 Top 10 Best Dual Action Sander Reviews:

-1. TCP Global Professional Heavy Duty 6" Dual-Action Random Orbit Air Palm Sander
+1. TCP Global Professional Heavy Duty 6" DA Sander for Auto Body Work

 We love seeing the phrase ‘heavy duty’ on a product since we get to test the claims and see if it actually is heavy-duty.
 Fortunately, this one passed the tests with flying colors.

 Let's start with how easy to use and hold this sander is.
 The comfortable and rubberized grip allows you to grab onto the thing with little effort, and you won't even feel fatigued with prolonged use either.